vdoubleu/robotics_match_prediction/README.md

 Takes in the whole suite of statistics from VEXDB including CCWM, OPR, DPR, etc. to calculate the final output.

-Currently the program is setup as a Flask server that takes API get requests in the form:
+Currently the program is setup as a Flask server that takes HTML get requests.
+The program is setup in this way to be easily integratable as an API with the VScout robotics scouting application.

+These requests are in the form:

 ```predictWithTeams/<string:teams>``` or ```predictWithStats/<string:stats>```

 It is not recommended to use predictWithStats as input it quite complex.
 However, if you do wish to comb through it, you can look through the source code yourself.